Lincoln Electric Education Partner Schools (LEEPS): A Quantum Step Forward for Welding Educators

 The welding industry will need skilled and knowledgeable welders in the years and decades ahead.
 Lincoln Electric is developing the education sector that will train them.
 LEEPS is the critical component in the ongoing process of preparing educators for the future of welding.

-Level 1 of the LEEPS program is aimed at welding educators whose students are still in the exploratory phase of learning how to weld.
+Track 1 of the LEEPS program is aimed at welding educators whose students are still in the exploratory phase of learning how to weld.
 This segment of the program targets welding schools and instructors at the agricultural program, junior high and high school levels.
-Welding is a new concept for students at this level, and may not be a career goal.
-For educators operating at this level, the program includes some basic requirements and offers some attractive professional development and certification benefits.
+Welding is a new concept for students at this track, and may not be a career goal.
+For educators operating at this track, the program includes some basic requirements and offers some attractive professional development and certification benefits.

 - Welding instructor is a registered and active user of U/LINC® Curriculum, the Lincoln Electric online welding and cutting learning management system.